ettanin/Meteobridge-MB-SMART/README.md

 * update files will be release via https://weather34.com/homeweatherstation/ and each update will be dated example MB-SMART-UPDATE-23102019
 * Version 1.05 requires a fresh install and thereafter you simply use the updater method to update and apply fixes .No more fresh installs are required thereafter.
-* simple guide to use new updater and backup https://weather34.com/homeweatherstation/smartupdate.html#setup
+* simple guide to use new updater in public releases  and backup https://weather34.com/homeweatherstation/smartupdate.html#setup

-# When upgrading from version 1.05 or earlier please keep a copy of you weather34charts folder !!!
+# When upgrading or testing the beta from version 1.05 or earlier please keep a copy of you weather34charts folder !!!
 * this contains all your yearly and monthly charts data from 2019 if you have been following the beta path.
-* simply keep a copy on your desktop and copy it to your server where this version 1.05 is installed.
+* simply keep a copy on your desktop and copy it to your server where this version 1.05

-# All beta testers do not need to update with a fresh install you are presently upto date as of 23rd October.
-* beta testers are a small group of 10 users and collaborated via email .if you did not recieve an email with changes for Version 1.05 during the month of october it means you were not a part of this beta group therefore a fresh install will be required.

 # Project expected to finally finish early 2020 .
 * todo minor CSS clean (January 2020)